-- Sport activities in winter
+- Sports activities in winter

-DON’T MISS: The Ultimate Alaska Road Trip Itinerary
+Read More: The Ultimate Alaska Road Trip Itinerary

-I will start this list of 20 amazing things to do in Valdez with the number one attraction and a must-do if you are planning a visit to Valdez.
+I will start this list of 20 amazing things to do in Valdez Alaska with the number one attraction and a must-do if you are planning a visit to Valdez.

 In Prince William Sound you are able to see both humpback whales and orca pods as well as dolphins and porpoises.
-During my ferry trip from Anchorage to Valdez, I saw many porpoises, and the most fascinating thing, I saw orca pods, including 2 that jump out of the water to show off to the other photographers, while I didn’t have my camera ready (bummer!).
+During my ferry trip from Anchorage to Valdez, I saw many porpoises, and the most fascinating thing, was I saw orca pods, including 2 that jumped out of the water to show off to the other photographers, while I didn’t have my camera ready (bummer!).